 Backing up your store

-Shopify doesn’t offer a native one-click backup, which surprises a lot of merchants.
-Your products, customers, and orders are safe on Shopify’s servers, but theme customizations and content can be lost if something goes wrong during an update or a theme change.
-The minimum viable backup routine is a monthly CSV export of products, customers, and orders plus a downloaded copy of your live theme’s .zip file.
-That gets you data restoration if something is corrupted and a rollback option if a theme update breaks the storefront.
-If your store has more than a few hundred orders a month or you make frequent theme changes, an automated tool like Rewind pays for itself the first time it saves you.
-The guide on how to backup a Shopify store covers the best ways to protect your store data using a combination of manual exports and apps.
+The minimum viable backup routine is a monthly CSV export of products, customers, and orders, plus a downloaded copy of your live theme’s .zip file.
+That gives you data restoration if something gets corrupted and a rollback option if a theme update breaks your storefront.
+If your store processes more than a few hundred orders a month or you make frequent theme changes, an automated tool like Rewind pays for itself the first time it saves you.
+The guide on how to backup a Shopify store covers the best methods using both manual exports and third-party apps.

 Duplicating a store

-If you’re launching a second store, testing a major redesign, or setting up a development environment, duplicating an existing Shopify store gives you a working copy to start from.
-Two things to know before you do this: Shopify’s Development Stores are free but cannot accept real orders until upgraded, which makes them ideal for testing without affecting your live data.
-And duplicating is not the same as cloning, Shopify lets you copy a theme and export product CSVs, but order history, customers, and most apps do not carry over and have to be set up fresh.
-The guide on how to duplicate a Shopify store covers what can and can’t be copied automatically and the fastest way to get a duplicate up and running.
+First, Shopify’s Development Stores are free but cannot accept real orders until upgraded, making them ideal for testing without affecting live data.
+Second, duplicating is not the same as cloning.
+Shopify lets you copy a theme and export product CSVs, but order history, customers, and most apps do not carry over automatically.
+The guide on how to duplicate a Shopify store covers what can and cannot be copied and the fastest way to get a duplicate running.

 Pausing your store